iamyourlasthope/sagar-portfolio/SEO_OPTIMIZATION_GUIDE.md

 ---

-**Note**: Remember to replace placeholder URLs (sagarsingh.com) with your actual domain before deployment.
+**Note**: ✅ All URLs have been updated to use sagaredits.in domain.